rwash/rwash.github.io/research.md

 crimes.
 I am investigating how homecomputer users think about the process of securing their home computers: what are the threats that they face, and how do they dealwith those threats?
-In addition, I am looking at how we can change people's understanding — their mental models of security threats – in a way that will lead to better security decisions.
+In addition, I am looking at how we can change people's understanding -- their mental models of security threats -- in a way that will lead to better security decisions.

 Achieving Critical Mass in Social Media
 --------------------------------------------------------------

 Social media systems require user participation and user contribution in order to succeed.
-However, users’ participation decisions are not made in isolation;
+However, users' participation decisions are not made in isolation;
 there is a strong feedback influence.
 People only choose to participate in social media systems based on what contributions they see others making, and their expectations about the future of the social media system.
 I am